 Using the Registry Editor

-If the above steps do not work for some reason, start the Registry Editor (regedit.exe) and go to:
+If the above steps do not work for some reason, start the Registry Editor (

 That should fix the problem.
-Exit the Registry Editor and check if you’re able to email a file using Send To.
+Exit the Registry Editor and check if you’re able to email a file using the Send To → Mail Recipient option.

-The steps apply to Windows Vista and higher, including Windows 10.
+The steps apply to Windows Vista and higher, including Windows 10 or 11.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: